Durobot/zigStructPrint/README.md

 **zigStructPrint** is licensed under under [the MIT License](https://en.wikipedia.org/w/index.php?title=MIT_License&useskin=vector) and available from https://github.com/Durobot/zigStructPrint

+Please note that only Zig **0.14.0-dev.1421+f87dd43c1** (give or take) and up is supported because of [this breaking change](https://github.com/ziglang/zig/commit/0fe3fd01ddc2cd49c6a2b939577d16b9d2c65ea9) in the Zig standard library.
+If you need zigStructPrint for an earlier version of Zig, get [this version](https://github.com/Durobot/zigStructPrint/releases/tag/v0.1-beta) instead.

 To use, either drop [zsp.zig](https://github.com/Durobot/zigStructPrint/blob/main/src/zsp.zig) into your project, or, if you prefer Zig package manager:

 1. In `build.zig.zon`, in `.dependencies`, add